Home » US Gambling Laws » The Federal Wire Act

 The Department Of Justice’s 2011 Formal Opinion On The Federal Wire Act

-The Federal Wire Act was drafted in a time before the Internet and therefore didn’t lay claim to anything it could not have possibly understood or predicted.
-In September of 2011 the Department of Justice laid a formal opinion in the matter of the Federal Wire Act’s out-of-date terminology and further defined its meaning to apply across the internet as well.
+The Federal Wire Act was drafted before the Internet and, therefore, didn’t claim anything it could not have possibly understood or predicted.
+In September 2011, the Department of Justice issued a formal opinion regarding the Federal Wire Act’s out-of-date terminology and further defined its meaning to apply across the Internet as well.
 This made owning an online gambling business within the US illegal in the past.

 What Was The Impact Of The DOJ Formal Opinion Of 2011 On US Gambling Laws?

-One of the main effects the DOJ’s clarification of the application of the law had was to define it as a sports betting specific issue online, opening the door for states to regulate and legalize other online gambling ventures such as online casino games and poker rooms.
+One of the main effects of the DOJ’s clarification of the law's application was to define it as a sports betting-specific issue online, opening the door for states to regulate and legalize other online gambling ventures such as online casino games and poker rooms.
 States like New Jersey, Delaware, and Nevada have already acted in this manner and started regulating and legalizing such businesses.

 What Was The Impact Of The DOJ Formal Opinion Of 2018 On US Gambling Laws?